Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 5. `add_CH4_PEG_cube.py`.
 Adds a CH4 adsorbate to a terminal Cu-oxo site in `ANUGIA_clean_min_O.cif` using a cube-based PEG (`todo`).

 ## The Adsorbate Constructor
-The main tool to initialize adsorbate positions is the `adsorbate_constructor` class, which is described below:
+The main tool to initialize adsorbate positions is the `adsorbate_constructor` class:

 ```python
 class adsorbate_constructor():